 Setting up OpenVPN on Linux

-While setting up PPTP on Linux is easy, it does not provide the same security level as OpenVPN is capable of providing.
-I reviewed some of the industry’s top VPN service providers for their VPN compatibility.
+While setting up a VPN on Linux is easy, it does not provide the same security level as OpenVPN.
+Therefore, I reviewed some of the industry’s top VPN service providers for their VPN compatibility.

 - Start by downloading the configuration files from your Linux VPN service provider.